-Hydrangeas are generally pest and disease free but as with all plants sometimes they can be effected by diseases or pests.
+Hydrangeas are generally pest and disease free but as with all plants sometimes they can be affected by diseases or pests.
 We have put together a list of the most common diseases and pests which you can refer to and try and identify any problems you may have.

 Pests that may effect Hydrangeas

 - Aphids: These come in many forms and all though they are unlikely to kill a plant they can cause the leaves to curl by sucking the sap from the leaves which also leaves honeydue on the leaves that is a waste product of aphids.
-This can then lead to fungus forming on the leafs and aphids can also spread viruses.
-Treatments includes spraying with a general pesticides or for a more organic approach try washing the leaves with soap.
+This can then lead to fungus forming on the leaves and aphids can also spread viruses.
+Treatments include spraying with general pesticides or for a more organic approach try washing the leaves with soap.
 The soap clogs the pores of aphids and kills them.

 - Rose Chafers (beetles): Rose chafers are a beetle that is known for eating the flowers blossom of Hydrangea leaving small holes in the petals.
 They also eat the leaves between the veins of the plant causing further damage.
 The best organic way to try and prevent this is to check the plants and manually remove them from the plant.
 Pesticides can also be successful and have more immediate effects.

-- Slugs and Snails: A pest everyone will be familiar with, there are not many plants that not effected by slugs but they will eat fresh new soft foliage.
+- Slugs and Snails: A pest everyone will be familiar with, there are not many plants that not affected by slugs but they will eat fresh new soft foliage.
 Slugs and can cause in slug traps which catch them at night and are very successful.
 Another highly successful way is to spread slug pellets around the garden.

 - Hydrangea Scale: Hydrangea scale is probably one of the most popular pests, they are usually identified by there oval white eggs that attach themselves to the stems of the plant.
 The pest such the sap from the plant and cause the plants to suffer and not growth as vigorously as they would.
 You can try to remove the eggs manually but this is a very hard option and may not be successful.
-Spraying with a pesticide is probably more effective and needs to be done around around mid-July to kill the young nymphs.
+Spraying with a pesticide is probably more effective and needs to be done around mid-July to kill the young nymphs.

 Diseases that effect Hydrangeas